THE INAUGURAL ZKP HACKATHON

 Please note: If you are part of a team, you may also communicate with your team members directly through any medium of your choice.

-Whenever your code is in a working state, commit it.
+Whenever your code is working, commit it.
 You never know when you may encounter a bug that you get stuck on.
 You can always roll back and submit an earlier working version.
-Sometimes, too, it can be easier to go back to a known working version and rewrite the code in a different way so as to avoid the bug.
+Sometimes it can be easier to go back to a known working version and rewrite the code differently to avoid the bug.

 Submitting to this hackathon could earn you:

 Director of Research/DFINITY